UAE Condemns Houthi Attempt To Target Khamis Mushait With Bomb-laden Drone - UrduPoint

 UAE Condemns Houthi Attempt To Target Khamis Mushait With Bomb-laden Drone

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 25th Aug, 2021) The UAE has strongly condemned the Iran-backed Houthi terrorist militias’ systematic attempts to attack civilians and civil objects in Khamis Mushait, Saudi Arabia, with a bomb-laden drone, which was intercepted by the Coalition Forces.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 26th Aug, 2021) The UAE has strongly condemned the Iran-backed Houthi terrorist militias’ systematic attempts to attack civilians and civil objects in Khamis Mushait, Saudi Arabia with a bomb-laden drone, which was intercepted by the Coalition Forces.

-In a statement by the Ministry of Foreign Affairs and International Cooperation (MoFAIC) on Wednesday, the UAE reiterated that these recurrent terror attacks by the Houthis reflect their blatant disregard for the international community and all international laws and norms.
+In a statement by the Ministry of Foreign Affairs and International Cooperation (MoFAIC) today, the UAE reiterated that these recurrent terror attacks by the Houthis reflect their blatant disregard for the international community and all international laws and norms.

 The Ministry urged the international community to take an immediate and decisive stance to stop these recurrent acts, which target critical infrastructure and threaten the security and stability of the Kingdom, as well as global energy supplies.